 On the outbreak of war in 1914, Churchill joined the War Council.
 However, he was blamed for the failure at the Dardanelles Campaign in 1915 and was moved to the post of Chancellor of the Duchy of Lancaster.
 Unhappy about not having any power to influence the Government's war policy, he rejoined the British Army and commanded a battalion of the Royal Scots Fusiliers on the Western Front.

 An uprising of more than 100,000 armed tribesmen took place in 1920.
 Over the next few months the RAF dropped 97 tons of bombs killing 9,000 Iraqis.
 This failed to end the resistance and Arab and Kurdish uprisings continued to pose a threat to British rule.
-Churchill suggested that chemical weapons should be used "against recalcitrant Arabs as an experiment."
-He added "I am strongly in favour of using poisoned gas against uncivilised tribes to spread a lively terror" in Iraq.
+Winston Churchill suggested that the RAF should use chemical weapons on the rebels.
+Some members of the Cabinet objected to these tactics: Churchill argued: "I do not understand this squeamishness about the use of gas...
+I am strongly in favour of using poisoned gases against uncivilised tribes.
+The moral effect should be so good that the loss of life should be reduced to a minimum...
+Gases can be used which cause great inconvenience and would leave a lively terror and yet would leave no serious permanent affect on most of those affected."

 The divisions in the Liberal Party led to Churchill being defeated by E. D. Morel at Dundee in the 1922 General Election.
 Churchill now rejoined the Conservative Party and was successfully elected to represent Epping in the 1924 General Election.